David Frost

-Early life
+Early life and education

-David Paradine Frost was born in Tenterden, Kent, on 7 April 1939, the son of a Methodist minister of Huguenot descent, the Rev. Wilfred John "W. J." Paradine Frost, and his wife, Mona (Aldrich); he had two elder sisters.
+Frost was born in Tenterden, Kent, on 7 April 1939, the son of a Methodist minister of Huguenot descent, the Rev. Wilfred John Paradine Frost (1900–1967), and his wife, Maude Evelyn ("Mona"; 1903–1991), née Aldrich; he had two elder sisters.
+The name "Paradine" reflected Huguenot ancestry.

 While living in Gillingham, Kent, he was taught in the Bible class of the Sunday school at his father's church (Byron Road Methodist) by David Gilmore Harvey, and subsequently started training as a Methodist local preacher, which he did not complete.

 Frost attended Barnsole Road Primary School in Gillingham, St Hugh's School, Woodhall Spa, Gillingham Grammar School and finally – while residing in Raunds, Northamptonshire – Wellingborough Grammar School.
 Throughout his school years he was an avid football and cricket player, and was offered a contract with Nottingham Forest F.C.
 For two years before going to university he was a lay preacher, following his witnessing of an event presided over by Christian evangelist Billy Graham.

 Frost studied at Gonville and Caius College, Cambridge, from 1958, graduating with a Third in English.
 He was editor of both the university's student paper, Varsity, and the literary magazine Granta.
 He was also secretary of the Footlights Drama Society, which included actors such as Peter Cook and John Bird.
 During this period Frost appeared on television for the first time in an edition of Anglia Television's Town And Gown, performing several comic characters.
 "The first time I stepped into a television studio", he once remembered, "it felt like home.
 It didn't scare me.
 Talking to the camera seemed the most natural thing in the world."

 According to some accounts, Frost was the victim of snobbery from the group with which he associated at Cambridge, which has been confirmed by Barry Humphries.
 Christopher Booker, while asserting that Frost's one defining characteristic was ambition, commented that he was impossible to dislike.
 According to satirist John Wells, Old Etonian actor Jonathan Cecil congratulated Frost around this time for "that wonderfully silly voice" he used while performing, but then discovered that it was Frost's real voice.

 After leaving university, Frost became a trainee at Associated-Rediffusion.
 Meanwhile, having already gained an agent, Frost performed in cabaret at the Blue Angel nightclub in Berkeley Square, London during the evenings.